AEP High School

 * Includes a total of 22 classes and usage fees for the Campus Library and Computer Lab.

-- High school students preparing to go on to TUJ or overseas universities
+- High school students preparing to study at TUJ or at foreign English Speaking universities

 - Returnee students from overseas and high school students who have studied abroad